 Institutions must update a student's budget sheet anytime a student's COA or grant/scholarship changes as this could impact a student's MISP need.
-Institutions must update OHE's financial aid division by either uploading adjusted budget sheets or by directly contacting the financial aid division to work through the changes.
+Institutions must update OHE's Financial Aid Division by either uploading adjusted budget sheets or by directly contacting the Financial Aid Division to work through the changes.

 Unlike the MSG program that requires a separate general ledger account, an institution is strongly encouraged to use a separate general ledger account to track its MISP fund activity.
-If MISP funds are co-mingled with other OHE program funds (e.g. CCG, SWS, etc.), the institution must be able to identify the entries by program and explain the activity to reviewers if requested.
+If MISP funds are co-mingled with other OHE program funds (e.g. CCG, SWS, etc.), the institution must be able to identify the entries by program and explain the activity to auditors if requested.

-OHE's financial aid division prepares MISP award rosters for each institution using information from the most recent versions of student budgets.
+OHE's Financial Aid Division prepares MISP award rosters for each institution using information from the most recent versions of student budgets.
 An institution may view these rosters online.
 Institution must review each student on its roster for any changes due to COA or grant/scholarship aid verify each student's continued eligibility.
 Institution must update OHE on changes prior to receiving MISP funds.

 OHE generates MISP award and payment rosters that include payment dates and amounts.
 These rosters may be viewed online.
 OHE sends MISP funds via EFT to each institution with an approved payment roster.
-Institutions may not retain any excess cash for any reason unless its request is approved by the OHE program manager (e.g. hold unused fall term funds for spring term use).
+Institutions may not retain any excess cash for any reason unless its request is approved by the MISP Program Manager (e.g. hold unused fall term funds for spring term use).